meetVaidya/SemVI_Notes/NLTP/Module 5/Part 2/02 Rule Based POS Tagging.md

         *   a   -> Article
         *   fly -> Noun (Verb tag eliminated)

-## Rules Based on Context

-Rules often rely on the context of the ambiguous word.

-(Image context: Two diagrams.
-First shows "Book" (Wn) with arrows from a preceding word (Wn-1) and to a following word (Wn+1).
-Second shows "Book" with arrows from a preceding tag (Tn-1) and to a following tag (Tn+1).)

-*   **Example 1: "Please book that flight"**
-    *   Rule-1: `if (the previous word is “to”) then eliminate all Noun tags` (e.g., for "to book").
-*   **Example 2: "I bought a Book."**
-    *   Rule-2: `if (the previous tag is an article) then eliminate all verb tags`.

-### Applying Rules - Eliminating Some POS

-(Image context: A sentence "She promised to back the bill" with potential tags.
-An arrow points from JJ to VB for "back", indicating JJ is eliminated.
-The rule "Eliminate VBN if VBD is an option when VBN|VBD follows “<start> PRP”" is mentioned.)

-Example: "She promised to back the bill"
-Initial tags might be:
-*   She: PRP
-*   promised: VBD
-*   to: TO
-*   back: VB, NN, RB, JJ (ambiguous)
-*   the: DT
-*   bill: NN

-A rule like "If 'back' follows 'to' (infinitival 'to'), prefer VB" would help disambiguate 'back'.

-## Summary of Rule-Based Tagger Characteristics

-*   It is the oldest approach and uses handwritten rules for tagging.
-*   Depends on a dictionary or lexicon to get possible tags for each word.
-*   Language experts create rules based on symbol patterns and linguistic features.
-*   Handwritten rules are used to identify the correct tag when a word has more than one possible tag.
-*   Disambiguation is done by analyzing the linguistic features of the word, its preceding word, following word, and other aspects.

-## Example: University Corpus

-*   Sentence: "I want to read a **book**."
-*   "Book" can be Noun or Verb.
-*   Rule: "Before **book**, determiner (a) is there, therefore it is a noun."

 ## Limitations of Rule-Based Approach
 *   **Hard-coded rules are required**: This is labor-intensive and requires significant linguistic expertise.
 *   **Rules need updates**: Rules have to be updated based on language change and evolution.
 *   **Inefficiency**: It needs to check the lexicon every time, which can be inefficient for large texts.